Sebald de Weert: Discovery of the Sebald or Falkland Islands

 It was on his homeward leg back to the Netherlands after having left the Straits of Magellan that De Weert noticed some unnamed and uncharted islands, at least islands that did not exist on his nautical charts.
 There he attempted to stop and replenish but was unable to land due to harsh conditions.
 The islands Sebald de Weert charted were a small group off the northwest coast of the Falkland Islands (Islas Malvinas) and are in fact part of the Falklands.
 De Weert then named these islands the “Sebald de Weert Islands” and the Falklands as a whole were known as the Sebald Islands' until well into the 18th century.
 In 1766, the British settlers of Saunders Island renamed the small group of the NW that De Weert had plotted Jason Islands and Carcass Island after the vessels Jason and Carcass on which they had arrived.
 In Spanish these are still known as the "Islas Sebaldes" or "Sebaldinas" for short.

 Although Sebald de Weert is usually credited with first sighting the Falklands in 1598, both the Spanish and British claim their own explorers discovered the islands earlier.
-See History of the Falkland Islands for further reading.